Whittlesford: Church

 The first record of the church in Whittlesford dates from 1217, but there has certainly been a church on the present site since at least Norman times.
 The church has been dedicated to Saint Andrew since medieval times, and from the 16th century the dedication to Saint Mary was added.

 The present building consists of a chancel and nave with south chapel, south aisle and a central tower.
 It is built of field stones with ashlar dressings.
 The north wall of the nave dates from the 11th century Norman church as well as the base of the tower and several south windows.
 The chancel dates from the 13th century and the south chapel from the 15th century.

 The church contains a square 13th century font.
 A late 12th or early 13th-century Sheela na Gig can be observed on a high window arch of the church, accompanied by an ithyphallic male figure.

 Between the 17th and 19th centuries, the church had strong links with Jesus College, Cambridge and vicars were frequently fellows of the college.
 It is a Grade I listed building.

+In 2023, to celebrate the 1000 anniversary of the original building, a stained glass window designed by Benjamin Finn and inspired by scenes from the COVID-19 pandemic, was installed in the church.

 A Primitive Methodist chapel was built in the village in the early 19th century, but was closed before the end of the century.
 A Congregational chapel was built in 1903.